Master of Arts in Mental Health Counseling

 Steps to Apply

-The M.A. in Mental Health Counseling program admits new students every two years.
-Our next group of students will be admitted to the program to begin in the Fall of 2020.
-Applications for that group will be accepted beginning in Fall of 2019.
+The M.A. in Mental Health Counseling program admits new students every two years during even calendar years.
+Our next group of students will be admitted to the program to begin in the Fall of 2022.
+Applications can be submitted beginning November 1, 2021 with a deadline of March 31, 2022.

 Applications are reviewed as a rolling admission process, though, we begin reviewing applications in March or April and continue until the cohort is full.
-While evaluating applications, we are looking for applicants with strong interpersonal skills and strong academic credentials and will base our decision on a combination of grade point average (minimum of a 3.0 in most cases), the strength of psychology preparation, letters of recommendation, Graduate Record Exam scores, and your personal statement.
+While evaluating applications, we are looking for applicants with strong interpersonal skills and strong academic credentials and will base our decision on a combination of grade point average (minimum of a 3.0 in most cases), the strength of psychology preparation, letters of recommendation, and your personal statement.
+The Graduate Record Exam is optional.

 Below is a list of what you'll need to do to apply for this program: